Male Sea Berry

 Site and Soil: Sea Berry likes full to 1/2 day sun and well-drained soil.

-Pollination Requirements: Sea Berry is wind pollinated.
-A male sea berry is required and can pollinate up to 8 females.
+Pollination Requirements: Wind pollinated.
+A male sea berry can pollinate up to 8 females.
 The male plant does not bear fruit.

 Bearing Age: 2-3 years after planting.

 Size at Maturity: 6 – 10 ft.